GerbilPL/BTD5EPL/README.md

 ** Please note that in the future (Expansion 13), the polish language will be fully included to base mod. **

 > Why it doesn`t work?

 There are a few reasons that the translation might not fully work or at all.
 - Translation or mod wasn`t installed correcty
 - The game or expansion have been updated
 - Translation is out of date.
 Reason is above

 > Can I also translate/help translate BTD5 Expansion?

 Absolutely!
 If you want to translate expansion, type to 5h3i1ah, just in case there is a translation ongoing already, that you can take part in.

 If you want to help me with translation, just check progress in main branch and in pull requests.
-Be sure to check Editing.md file before starting.
+Be sure to check [Editing.md](docs/Editing.md) file before starting.

+If you want to see what guidelines I follow, check the [Editing.md](docs/Editing.md) file.

  **If you have any other questions, ask them in GitHub Discussions or in Discord, via server ping or pm.**